Lorelai-anne/Lorelai-anne/README.md

 Hello!
 I'm Lorelai Davis, a college student at Virginia Commonqealth University currently studying Computer Science.
 I started learning Computer Science fall of 2022.
 <samp>
-<p align="center"><samp>I'm excited to learn more about the sub fields of Computer Science and other programming languages!
+<p align="center"><samp>I'm excited to learn more about the subfields of Computer Science and other programming languages!
 <br>
 <br>
 <h1> </h1>